Ph.D. Program in Operations Research

 Course of Study

-The basic operations research courses offered include: linear, nonlinear, integer and dynamic programming; network and graph theory; optimal control; convex analysis; and stochastic models.
-In most cases, each course is taught by a faculty member who is actively pursuing research in the subject area.
+The basic operations research courses offered include: linear, nonlinear, integer and dynamic programming; graph theory and network optimization; convex optimization and convex analysis; and stochastic models.
+Each course is taught by a faculty member who is actively pursuing research in the subject area.
 Since classes are usually small, students frequently meet informally with their instructors.
 The third semester competence examination is based on the areas covered in these courses.

-In many cases, work on the summer paper leads to the work on the Ph.D. dissertation, which can begin as soon as the student has passed the third-semester examination.
+In many cases, work on these papers leads to the work on the Ph.D. dissertation, which can begin as soon as the student has passed the third-semester qualifying examination.

 Almost invariably, by the end of their second year, if not earlier, students have already worked on professional problems with some of the faculty.
 For this reason, student working papers written in collaboration with a faculty member are common.